Measure Roof Pitch Angle Online

 5. Add a note if the measurement belongs to a gable roof photo, export PNG, CSV, JSON, SVG, or a PDF report, then clear local data when the project is done.

-Accuracy checks for measure roof pitch angle
+Accuracy checks for visual measurement

 • Use a true horizontal baseline, not the bottom edge of a tilted photo.